Whether your event is live or virtual, a successful event takes careful planning and delivery, below are some things to consider.

 • Marketing and promotion

 WLF has a Facebook Page where you can share your event and news.
-Remember to use the hash tag #wyndhamlearning in your posts.WLF Facebook Page
+Remember to use the hashtag #wyndhamlearning and #wyndhamlearningfestival in your social media posts.WLF Facebook Page

 Here’s some answers to common questions.